MoreIsDifferent/yihao11.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Digital Technology
+  - Digital Technology Adoption and Innovation
-  - Categories
+  - Categories and Evaluation
   - Institution

 # Education to show in About widget